 Skilled workers are those in positions that require a minimum of two years of training or experience.
 Relevant post-secondary education counts as training.
 Note that simply because the alien possesses two years of experience does not make that a skilled position.

 Professionals must possess a baccalaureate degree or a foreign degree equivalent and the petitioner must demonstrate that such a degree is the normal requirement for entry into the occupation.

 Other workers are those persons capable of filling positions requiring less than two years’ training or experience.
 The current backlog for this category is approximately 6 years.

-This category is for Special immigrants (religious workers).
+This category is for Special immigrants which include the following:

 There are six subgroups:

 - Religious workers coming to carry on the vocation of a minister of religion, or to work in a professional capacity in a religious vocation, or to work for a tax-exempt organization affiliated with a religious denomination;

 - Certain overseas employees of the U.S. Government;

 - Former employees of the Panama Canal Company;